Latest

 [2023 Update]

-The rise of Large Language Models begins to shape our link with creatitivy, reality, efficiency.
+The rise of Large Language Models begins to shape our link with creativity, reality, efficiency.

 Even our relation to work is challenged by those new tools.